gauss5930/LLM-Agora/README.md

 ### Results: GSM8K

-GSM8K is the high-quality linguistically diverse grade school math word problems.
+GSM8K is the high-quality linguistically diverse grade school math word problem.
 The result of GSM8K showed that, unlike the result of other tasks, the models did not gain much benefit from debate and CoT.
 There was no change in performance despite the debate when CoT was not used, and performance got worse as the debate progressed when CoT was used.
 You can check the responses to GSM8K of each model in [LLM Agora Space](https://huggingface.co/spaces/Cartinoe5930/LLMAgora) or `GSM8K/gsm_result.json` and `GSM8K/gsm_result_cot.json`.